Magnetic Resonance Imaging (MRI) and malignancy detection

 The MRI scan is very sensitive for detecting invasi

-With MRI using an injected contrast agent, cancers become brighter and more easy to diagnose, which is an advantage that MRI has over mammography and ultrasound.
+With MRI using an injected contrast agent, cancers become brighter and more easy to diagnose.
+This is an advantage that MRI has over both mammography and ultrasound.

 This page is getting pretty old, but still very useful.
 However, I just want to let you know that I have created a newer page with more up-to-date information on MRI and Malignancy Detection.

 Malignant-looking borders/outer margins of a lesion

 The features of a malignant breast condition on MRI scan are often to do with the outer irregular borders of a lesion.
 Indeed, malignant lesions commonly feature irregular or spiculated borders or rim-enhancement on the periphery of the lesion.

 On the other hand, features which suggest a more benign condition might be a mass with:-